adityasinnghh/blackWolvesMarketers/README.md

 ### 📜 License

-This project is open source and available under the **MIT License**.
+This project is not open source  under the **© Black Wolves Marketers**.

 ---